Varicose eczema is a type of eczema that affects the legs. Like all types of eczema, the skin becomes red, flaky, scaly and itchy.

 Emollients added to bath water can make your bath very slippery, so take care getting in and out of the bath.

-If your skin is red and inflamed from a flare-up of varicose eczema, your GP may prescribe a topical corticosteroid (one that is applied directly to your skin).
-Corticosteroids work by quickly reducing inflammation.
+If your skin is inflamed from a flare-up of varicose eczema, your GP may prescribe a topical corticosteroid (corticosteroid medication that is applied directly to your skin in the form of a cream or ointment) to quickly reduce the inflammation.
+They are also commonly known as topical steroids.

-Different strength topical corticosteroids can be prescribed depending on the severity of your varicose eczema.
+Different strength topical corticosteroids can be prescribed, depending on the severity of your varicose eczema.
 If you have flare-ups of lipodermatosclerosis, you may need a very strong topical corticosteroid.
-Therefore you may be prescribed a cream or an ointment.

 If your varicose eczema is moderate to severe, you may need to apply topical corticosteroids both between flare-ups and during them.

-If you are using corticosteroids on a long-term basis, you may be able to apply them less frequently.
-Your GP will advise you about how often you should be applying them.
+If you need to use topical corticosteroids on a long-term basis, you should apply them less frequently.
+Your GP will advise you on how often you should be applying them.

-Topical corticosteroids may cause a mild burning or stinging sensation as you apply them.
-In some areas, they may also cause:
+Topical corticosteroids may cause a mild and short-lived burning or stinging sensation as you apply them, particularly if using a cream.

-Medical compression stockings are used to treat varicose eczema and lipodermatosclerosis.
-They improve the condition of the skin by reducing the high blood pressure in the veins in the leg.
+Medical compression stockings are used to treat varicose eczema and lipodermatosclerosis by improving the flow of blood through your leg veins and reducing the pressure in the veins.

 Compression stockings are available in a variety of different sizes and pressures.
-Most people with varicose eczema will be prescribed a class 1 (light compression) or class 2 (medium compression) stocking.
 They are also available in:

 Wearing compression stockings